-The Press Councilís scope applies to published material in newspapers, magazines and their websites, including audio and video streams.
+The Press Councilís scope applies to published material in newspapers, magazines and their websites, as well as other digital sites with news content, including blogs characterised by news commentary.
+Published material includes audio and video streams.
 The Council retains the discretion to decline a complaint if the publication has limited readership or the circumstances make the complaint inappropriate for resolution by the Council.

 The Councilís adjudications are based on ethical considerations: it does not recover debts or seek monetary recompense for complainants.

-- A person bringing a complaint against a publication (namely newspapers, magazines and their websites) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.
+- A person bringing a complaint against a publication (namely newspapers, magazines and their websites as well as other digital sites with news content, including blogs characterised by news commentary) must, unless exempted by the Executive Director of the Council, first lodge the complaint in writing with the editor of the publication.

-- The complaint (to be clearly marked as a letter of complaint) is to be made to the editor, within the following time limits:
+- The complaint (to be clearly marked as a letter of complaint) is to be made to the editor, online author or publisher within the following time limits:

 (a) A complaint about a particular article, within one calendar month of its publication.